 'Naughty officers' are committee members that have not yet purchased membership to the CSP.
 This is important for insurance purposes as only full members of a CSP are covered by the College insurance.

-All CSPs need to record what instruction, if any, occurs within their activities.
+All CSPs need to record what classes or instruction, if any, occurs within their activities.
+For example,

 - Paid, qualified instructors or coaching